-The 2018 Tour of the Battenkill kicks off with packet pickup at 6:00 a.m. at the Washington County Fairgrounds on Saturday April, 28, 2018.
-The Medio Fondo starts at 8:00 a.m. and the Gran Fondo starts at 9:00 a.m.
-Click a button below (or simply scroll down) to get all the essential details.
+The Tour of the Battenkill kicks off with packet pickup pre-event on 4/28/23 from 2:00-7:00pm at the Washington County Fairgrounds.
+On event day, Saturday, April 29, 2023, packet pickup will open at 6:00am.
+Click a button below (or simply scroll down) for all the essential race details.

-The Tour of the Battenkill Gran Fondo is a 75-mile mass-start event for riders wanting a challenging, scenic, and competitive race.
-Riders are grouped by ability at the starting line and begin simultaneously at 9:00 a.m. with a neutral roll out.
-The first 7 miles will feature a full police escort and rolling road closure.
+The Tour of the Battenkill Gran Fondo is a 75.7-mile mass-start event for riders wanting a challenging, scenic, and competitive race.
+Riders are grouped by ability at the starting line and begin simultaneously at 8:30 a.m. with a neutral roll out.
+The first 3 miles will feature a full police escort and rolling road closure.
 After that, the roads will be open to the public, but traffic is very sparse.
 Course marshals will be stationed at all critical intersections.
-Neutral service is dedicated with cars and/or motorcycles.
+Neutral service is dedicated to cars and/or motorcycles.
 Sag wagons are also provided for riders not able to complete the course.

 There have been a lot of superlatives thrown around about the Tour of the Battenkill since its inception in 2004: “America’s biggest one-day road race,” “the toughest one-day road race in the country,” “the greatest number of flat tires at a cycling event…”

-Its steep, punchy climbs help shatter the field of over 2,000 riders, with a group of six finishing together considered large.
-Of course, plenty of other races get more vertical, and with a course length of 75 miles and winning times of 3:00 – 3:30 hours, it’s not overly long.
-But the loop course that starts and finishes at the Washington County Fairgrounds is unlike any other in the US.
-It’s a back-road journey through open farmland, narrow canopies of trees, and a covered bridge — the kind of naturally car-free, rural roads you wish you could ride everyday.
+Its steep, punchy climbs help shatter the field of riders, with a group of six finishing together considered large.
+Of course, plenty of other races get more vertical, and with a course length of 75 miles and winning times of 3:30 hours, it’s not overly long.
+But the course that starts and finishes at the Washington County Fairgrounds is unlike any other in the US.
+It’s a back-road journey through open farmland, narrow canopies of trees, and a covered bridge — the kind of naturally car-free, rural roads you wish you could ride every day.

-The Tour of the Battenkill Gran Fondo is truly a one-of-a-kind race for those seeking a serious challenge shrouded in pastoral beauty.
+The Tour of the Battenkill Gran Fondo is truly a one-of-a-kind cycling experience for those seeking a serious challenge shrouded in pastoral beauty.
 The result is that everyone who finishes, even everyone who starts, goes home with rich stories to tell.

-The Tour of the Battenkill Medio Fondo is a 40-mile mass-start event for riders wanting a challenging, scenic, and competitive race.
-Riders are grouped by ability at the starting line and begin simultaneously at 8:00 a.m. with a neutral roll out.
-The first 7 miles will feature a full police escort and rolling road closure.
+The Tour of the Battenkill Medio Fondo is a 45-mile mass-start event for riders wanting a challenging, scenic, and competitive race.
+Riders are grouped by ability at the starting line and begin simultaneously at 9:00 a.m. with a neutral roll out.
+The first 3 miles will feature a full police escort and rolling road closure.
 After that, the roads will be open to the public, but traffic is very sparse.
 Course marshals will be stationed at all critical intersections.
-Neutral service is dedicated with cars and/or motorcycles.
+Neutral service is dedicated to cars and/or motorcycles.
 Sag wagons are also provided for riders not able to complete the course.

 Timing & Awards

-Unlike in years past, we'll now be recording times with a chip timing system.
-All riders will receive a timing chip and awards will be given to the top finishers in both the Gran Fondo and the Medio.
+Like in 2022, we'll be recording times with a chip timing system.
+All riders will receive a timing chip.
+Awards will be given to the top finishers in all races.

-For the Medio Fondo, awards will be given to the top-3 male and top-3 female finishers overall.
+For the Medio Fondo and the Piccolo Fondo, awards will be given to the top-3 male and top-3 female finishers overall.

-The awards ceremony will take place near the Finish around 2:00 p.m.
-Riders who finish in the top three of their respective categories will receive a bottle of local chocolate milk, a new-for-2018 winner’s medal, and a sponsor gift bag.
+Riders who finish in the top three of their respective categories will receive a non-cash award.
 The top overall finisher will also earn the Tour of the Battenkill Champion’s Jersey.

-Packet pick-up will be held near the starting line at the Washington County Fairgrounds on the morning of the race from 6:00 a.m. to 8:45 a.m. (the race starts at 9:00 a.m.).
-You’ll receive your bib, timing chip, commemorative race tee, socks, and water bottle at this time.
+Packet pick-up will be held near the start line at the Washington County Fairgrounds (392 Old Schuylerville Rd, Greenwich, NY 12834) on the morning of the event from 6:00 a.m. to 9:30 a.m.
+You’ll receive your bib and registrant goodie bag at that time.
+Please bring your ID with you.

 Directions & Parking